Democracy, DPRK style: North Korea holds election

 But every five years it holds an election for the rubber stamp legislature, known as the Supreme People's Assembly.

+An editorial in the Rodong Sinmun, the mouthpiece of the ruling party, reinforced the message.

+Voters "should cast approval ballots with their loyalty to the party and the leader, absolute support to the DPRK government and the will to share their destiny with socialism to the last", it said.

-With a total absence of electoral competition, analysts say the vote is held largely as a political rite to enable the authorities to claim a mandate from the people.
+With a total absence of electoral competition, analysts say the election is held largely as a political rite to enable the authorities to claim a mandate from the people.

 It was the result of "established institutional inertia and a need to legitimise the government by simulating democratic procedure", said Andrei Lankov of Korea Risk Group.